ecaballerob/MicrocontrollerLaboratory/Practice6/README.md

 ## Objectives
-he   student   will   become   familiar   with   the   basic instructions for configure and operate the Microcontroller input/output ports.
+he   student   will   become   familiar   with   the   basic instructions to configure and operate the Microcontroller input/output ports.

 ## Introduction